Report a Concern for a Student

 What kinds of concerns are appropriate to report?

-Faculty and staff use the Advocate CareNetwork to report many types concerns.
+Faculty, staff and parents use the Advocate CareNetwork to report many types of concerns.
 The following examples are categorized by type:

 - Academic: student has excessive absences, missed multiple assignments and is not responsive to instructor outreach, etc.